 Abstract

-Abstract Context Due to the rarity of adrenocortical cancer (ACC), only a few population-based studies are available and they reported limited details in the characterization of patients and their treatment.
-Objective To describe in a nation-wide cohort the presentation of ACC patients, treatment strategies and potential prognostic factors.
-Methods Retrospective analysis of 512 ACC patients, diagnosed in twelve referral centers in Italy from January 1990 to June 2018.
-Results ACC diagnosed as incidentalomas accounted for overall 38.1% of cases, with a frequency that increases with age and with less aggressive pathological features than symptomatic tumors.
-Women (60.2%) were younger than men, had smaller tumors, which more frequently secreted hormones.
+Context: Because of the rarity of adrenocortical cancer (ACC), only a few population-based studies are available, and they reported limited details in the characterization of patients and their treatment.
+Objective: To describe in a nationwide cohort the presentation of patients with ACC, treatment strategies, and potential prognostic factors.
+Methods: Retrospective analysis of 512 patients with ACC, diagnosed in 12 referral centers in Italy from January 1990 to June 2018.
+Results: ACC diagnosed as incidentalomas accounted for overall 38.1% of cases, with a frequency that increases with age and with less aggressive pathological features than symptomatic tumors.
+Women (60.2%) were younger than men and had smaller tumors, which more frequently secreted hormones.
 Surgery was mainly done with an open approach (72%), and after surgical resection, 62.7% of patients started adjuvant mitotane therapy.
 Recurrence after tumor resection occurred in 56.2% of patients.
-In patients with localized disease, cortisol secretion, ENSAT stage III, Ki67% and Weiss score were associated with an increased risk of recurrence, while margin-free resection, open surgery and adjuvant mitotane treatment were associated with reduced risk.
+In patients with localized disease, cortisol secretion, ENSAT stage III, Ki67%, and Weiss score were associated with an increased risk of recurrence, whereas margin-free resection, open surgery, and adjuvant mitotane treatment were associated with reduced risk.
 Death occurred in 38.1% of patients and recurrence-free survival (RFS) predicted overall survival (OS).
 In localized disease, age, cortisol secretion, Ki67%, ENSAT stage III, and recurrence were associated with increased risk of mortality.
 ACCs presenting as adrenal incidentalomas showed prolonged RFS and OS.
-Conclusions Our study shows that ACC is a sex-related disease and demonstrates that an incidental presentation is associated with a better outcome.
-Given the correlation between RFS and OS, RFS may be used as a surrogate end-point in clinical studies.
+Conclusion: Our study shows that ACC is a sex-related disease and demonstrates that an incidental presentation is associated with a better outcome.
+Given the correlation between RFS and OS, RFS may be used as a surrogate endpoint in clinical studies.

 2023